ilatims-b/Project5_SOAR/Baselines/Baseline- complete pipeline/README.md

 # LLMLingua2 Pipeline - Professional Prompt Compression System

-A modular, enterprise-grade pipeline for prompt compression, response generation, and comprehensive evaluation using LLMLingua2.
-This system supports both custom datasets and direct MS-MARCO dataset integration with flexible phase execution and professional logging capabilities.
+A modular pipeline for prompt compression, response generation, and comprehensive evaluation using LLMLingua2.
+This system supports both custom datasets and direct MS-MARCO dataset integration with flexible phase execution and logging.

+Currently for llmlingua2 compression methods and judge with llm evaluation.
+Can easily be integrated to othe compression methods by modifying compressor.py and pipeline.py.

+Can easily add other metrics by modifying metrics.py, evaluator.py and pipeline.py.

+This folder also has LLMLingua2 train script modified original train script to train using smaller compute and lesser api usage.
 ## Table of Contents

 - [Features](#features)